-Q. What are the situation and boundaries of Mo-
+Q. What are the situations and boundaries of Morocco?

-rocco?

-A. Morocco is about 500 miles in length, and 486 in breadth.
+A. Morocco is about 500 miles in length and 486 in breadth.
 It is bounded N. by the Mediterranean Sea; E. by Algiers; S. by the desert of Tafilet; and W. by the Atlantic Ocean.
 Morocco is its capital.